Curriculum – Biology

 Assessment

-Achieving mastery in Biology – knowing and remembering even more than what is expected in a grammar school KS4 curriculum
+Achieving outstanding outcomes in Biology – knowing and remembering even more than what is expected in a grammar school KS4 curriculum

-• Biology Challenge is an external competition where curiosity for the natural world is stimulated, and students are encouraged to take an interest in biology outside of school.
+- Participate in external competitions: Biology Challenge is a national competition where curiosity for the natural world is stimulated, and students are encouraged to take an interest in biology outside of school.

 Recommended reading in Biology for Middle School (Years 10 – 11)